 3. No more Stamp on Your Passport!

-Don’t worry about going to America and Israel with Iran stamp on your passport anymore.
+Don’t worry about going to America and Israel with an Iran stamp on your passport anymore.
 The good news is that after entering the international airport, you can ask the authorities to stamp on a separate paper other than your passport.
-So there is no more being worried about Iran’s stamp on your passport.
-It is one of the tips you must know before travelling to Iran.
+So no more worries about Iran’s stamp on your passport.

-Mahan and IranAir are two famous Iran airlines which fly overseas.
+Mahan and IranAir are two famous Iranian airlines which fly overseas.
 Some other airlines like Pegasus and Ukraine International Airline also fly to Iran with a stop mostly at Kyiv or Istanbul.
-The good point is that the flights do not land in only Tehran and you can start your journey in Iran from international airports like Isfahan, Shiraz, and Mashhad.
+The good news is that the flights do not land only in Tehran and you can start your journey in Iran from other international airports such as Isfahan, Shiraz, and Mashhad.

 5. Buy a Local Sim Card

 Do not forget to buy a local Sim Card with data at the airport.
 Hamrahe Aval and Irancell are the two famous telecommunication companies in Iran.
 They offer tourist Sim Cards at international airports.
 For tourist Sim Cards, you need to register with your passport.
-To recharge the Sim Card, you can either use Mah Card to pay online or buy credit vouchers from mini-markets or newspaper kiosk and booths.
+To recharge the Sim Card, you can either use Mah-Card to pay online or buy credit vouchers from mini-markets or newspaper kiosks and booths.

-Almost every hotel and hostel have WiFi but for more comfort while out of those places, we do recommend having data.
-So you can check each place or word online and easily find the directions using Maps and etc. We DO recommend you using data packages for the internet offered by Irancell and Hamrahe Aval, they are much cheaper than the usual services.
+Almost every hotel and hostel has WiFi but for more comfort while out of those places, we do recommend having data.
+So you can check each place or word online and easily find the directions using Maps, etc. And we DO recommend you use data packages for the internet offered by Irancell and Hamrahe Aval, they are much cheaper than the usual services.

 6. Download an Updated VPN

-Download a VPN before entering the country.
-Some websites and social media platforms (like Facebook, Twitter, and YouTube) are banned and you cannot access them unless you use a VPN (Virtual Private Network).
-There are different VPNs and time by time, good ones change.
+Some websites and social media platforms (like Telegram, Facebook, Twitter, and YouTube) are banned and you cannot access them unless you use a VPN (Virtual Private Network).
+There are different VPNs and time by time, the good ones change.
 Right now, some free ones to suggest are Unseen Online or psiphon3 for androids and SetupVPN as an extension for chrome for windows.
-There also some paid VPNs that cost around $1 per month.
-Make sure to download the VPN before your arrival, because almost all the websites for downloading VPNs are banned in Iran.
+There are also some paid VPNs that cost around $1 per month.
+Make sure to download the VPN before your arrival, because almost all the websites for downloading VPNs are banned in Iran as well.

 7. Your Insurance MUST Cover Iran

 Unfortunately, some of the well-known insurance companies do not cover Iran.
-So be careful that the insurance you buy, covers Iran.
-Note that the insurance company must mention the Islamic Republic of Iran and general mentionings like Asia or etc. are not accepted and you must buy another insurance at the airport (which costs around $ 16).
-Some insurances also cover Iran but not all provinces.
+So make sure that the insurance you buy covers Iran.
+Note that the insurance company must mention the Islamic Republic of Iran and general mentionings like Asia, etc. are not accepted and you must buy another insurance (which costs around $20).
+Some insurances do cover Iran but not all its provinces.
 Some provinces like Kurdistan and Sistan & Baluchestan may not be covered.
-Bear in mind that tourists almost go to these places and confront no problem but it is good to be aware of it or have full insurance just in case.
+Bear in mind that tourists almost go to these places and confront no problems but it is good to be aware of it or have full insurance just in case.
 So you can either buy it before your arrival or buy it from us.

-By the way, if you are an adventure seeker who looks for cultural diversities to find and attend some trekking and hiking in off-the-beaten-paths (for example if you are lucky enough to attend Kuch Tour 😉 ), be careful that some basic plans of insurances do not cover trekking and hiking and you should buy higher plans.
+By the way, if you are an adventure seeker who looks for cultural diversities to find and attend some trekking and hiking in off-the-beaten-paths (for example if you are lucky enough to attend Kooch Tour, beware that some basic plans of insurances do not cover trekking and hiking and you should buy higher plans.

 8. Bring Cash or Order a Mah Card

-Since any foreign credit card is not accepted at ATMs in Iran, you should either bring all the cash you need or order a Mah Card.
+Since no foreign credit card is accepted at ATMs in Iran, you should either bring all the cash you need or order a Mah Card.

 If you choose to have cash with you, it is better to have USD; Euro and English Pond are also accepted.
-Be careful with the exchange rate, there are two exchange rates in Iran which have big difference.
-Iran Central Bank rate is the official rate but it is so low.
-Official exchange is 42,000 Rials for $1 (you can check updated official bank rates here).
+Be careful with the exchange rate, there are two exchange rates in Iran which have big differences.
+Iran Central Bank rate is the official rate but it is low.
+You can check updated official bank rates here.
 Open Market Rate is about 2 to 3 times more than the Iran Central Rate.
-Right now (September.
-2019) it is 11,550 Rials for $1 (you can check the updated rate on bonbast.com).
+You can check the updated rate on bonbast.com).
 If you sell your money to the exchange booth, you will get the equivalent open market rate.
 Remember that there are two banks at Imam Khomeini International Airport open 24/7 in Tehran to buy currency with the open market rate.

 9. Don’t miss Traditional Guesthouses and Ecolodges

-The recent trend in Iran tourism is the traditional houses where tourists can feel quite different.
-Houses at which you feel passed through time and get to an era which everything was much simpler and kind of more authentic.
-The good point about focusing on old houses is preserving the local community and cultural diversity.
+The recent trend in Iran tourism is staying at traditional houses where tourists can feel quite different.
+Houses in which you feel passed through time and get to an era in which everything was much simpler and kind of more authentic.
+The good thing about staying in old houses is preserving the local community and cultural diversity.
 If you are into experiencing local lives, these houses can be a good and easy-to-find option for you.

 10. Don’t mistake Iranians for Arabs